Postgraduate fees, funding and money advice

 LJMU Alumni Award

-If you’re a former Liverpool John Moores University student, you could be eligible for a 20% discount on your postgraduate tuition fees.
+If you’re a former Liverpool John Moores University student, you could be eligible for a 20% discount on your postgraduate tuition fees with our Alumni Award.
 The fee reduction will apply automatically to eligible students.
 You do not need to apply.
 The 20% reduction will be applied to all years of the postgraduate programme being studied, not just the first year and applies to Home LJMU graduates.

 To find out more about the LJMU Alumni Award, please contact the Academic Registry team.